 Empty Sequences

 A sequence having no children is syntactically legal in DFDL.
 In the data stream, such a sequence can have non-zero length LeftFraming and RightFraming regions, but the SequenceContent region in between must be empty.
-It is a processing error if the SequenceContent region of an empty sequence has non-zero length when parsing.
+It is a Processing Error if the SequenceContent region of an empty sequence has non-zero length when parsing.

 XML schema does not define an empty sequence that is the content model of a complex type definition as effective content so any DFDL annotations on such a construct would be ignored.
 It is a Schema Definition Error if the empty sequence is the content model of a complex type, or if a complex type has nothing in its content model at all.